Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is key.

-Air conditioners are usually installed on concrete pads.
-Over time, the pad could crack, shift or sink.
-This can result in breakdowns and even premature replacement.
-Let’s review some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.
+Air conditioners are usually placed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can cause malfunctions and even premature failure.
+Let’s review some of the issues that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is a critical component.
+Your air conditioner’s compressor is an important part.
 As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.